BruceEckel/ThinkingInPython/Markdown/01_Introduction.md

 If you make contributions, you must own the rights to your material and be able to place them under this license.
-Please don't contribute something unless you are sure this is the case (read your company's employment contract -- these often specify that anything you think of or create at any time of day or night belongs to the company).
+Please don't contribute something unless you are sure this is the case (read your company's employment contract---these often specify that anything you think of or create at any time of day or night belongs to the company).

 The Printed Book